lopezm1/packerize/README.md

 _Packer version: 1.2.2, Terraform v0.11.5_

-Create the bare mininum VPC needed in order to create a new AMI with packer.
-Destroy the VPC after the AMI was created.
+Create a VPC with the bare minimum needed in order to create a new AMI with packer.
+Destroy the VPC after the AMI has been created.

-Useful for environments that had their default VPC deleted and only need a small VPC for the lifecycle of packing.
+Useful for environments that have their default VPC deleted.
+Only uses the VPC for the lifecycle of packing.

 ### **Requirements**

-`brew install terraform`
+- `brew install terraform`
-`brew install packer`
+- `brew install packer`
-Free tier AWS account or access to create a VPC
+-  Free tier AWS account or access to create a VPC

 ### **Terraform**
 *Manual steps, skip to Jenkinsfile for full automation*